PostgreSQL -> PostgreSQL CDC

 Prometheus & Kubernetes-ready

-15 metrics out of the box, liveness/readiness probes, JWT auth, TLS, graceful shutdown.
+Prometheus metrics, evidence-backed backlog health, liveness/readiness probes, JWT auth, TLS, and graceful shutdown.
 Drop into your existing platform.

 A proper streaming pipeline.